 - Peel and stick backsplashes are sheets of lightweight, thin material, usually plastic, that stick directly to the wall using a self-adhesive.

-- No grout, mortar, seam sealer or other materials normally associated with ceramic tile are required.
+- No grout, mortar, seam sealer or other materials normally associated with ceramic tile is required.

 - In some cases, it may be necessary to add extra adhesive to the backsplash sheets to help them stick.